ardeora-cmu/Project5/README.md

 There will be a single pdf file submitted to Canvas and a Heinz cluster account available for inspection.
 The pdf will be clearly labelled.
 Your name and email will be at the top. ***Be sure to order and label the pdf sections as described in the next 6 steps.***

+Please organize your pdf file so that the grader can evaluate your work.

 Using the pdf, the grader will: